 A minimum of 24 credit hours in courses in Religious Studies is required for a Minor degree.
 These must include at least 9 credit hours in courses at the 3000 level or above.
 With the exception of the language courses (1040, 1041, 1050, 1051), no more than two 1000-level courses can be counted as credit towards a minor.

-Such a programme may be arranged in consultation with the Head of the Department of Religious Studies and the Head of the other Department concerned.
+Such a program may be arranged in consultation with the Head of the Department of Religious Studies and the Head of the other Department concerned.

-If you are interested in further detail about these degrees, please contact the Department.
-We're on the fourth floor of the new section of the Arts and Administration Building, A-5007.
-Or we can be contacted at 864-8166.
+If you are interested in further detail about these degrees, please contact the Department in A-5007 or at 864-8166.

-For more information about Bachelor of Arts degree programmes, see the Memorial University Calender for this current year, as made available by the Registrar's Office.
+For more information about Bachelor of Arts degree programs, see the Memorial University Calender for this current year, as made available by the Registrar's Office.